 “What's interesting is that the manpower—in terms of masons, carpenters, painters, electricians, daily labourers, as well as women for cooking food and drawing water as work is in progress—is generously made available by our own parishioners, who are quite aware that they are building their parish hall for their parish community.”

-— Father Thierry Koula, Pastor of Saints Peter and Paul
+— Father Thierry Koula, Pastor of Sts.
+Peter and Paul